insure logo

 Seth Lytton, Chief Operating Officer at The Detroit Bureau, explains, “Higher insurance deductibles mean lower insurance premiums and vice versa.
 If you’re trying to save money upfront and can fix much of the damage to your house yourself, stick with a higher deductible.”

-Typical homeowners insurance deductibles and the average cost of home insurance by company
+Average cost of home insurance by company with different deductibles

 This table illustrates how different deductibles homeowners insurance premiums in various locations.
 The coverage level is $300,000 for property and $100,000 for liability.